-Facial Recognition Usage & Growth
+Facial Recognition Usage And Growth: Market Research

 The global facial recognition market is projected to reach $8.83 billion by 2025, with an expected CAGR of 15.5% through 2032.
 In the United States alone, approximately 176 million people use facial recognition technology, with 131 million utilizing it on a daily basis.
 The technology is now widely adopted by 70% of governments worldwide for various applications ranging from law enforcement to identity verification.